Jurassic Park (novel): Plot

 In 1989, strange animal attacks occur throughout Costa Rica.
-Evidence collected from the attacks points to Procompsognathus, an extinct dinosaur.
-Paleontologist Alan Grant and his paleobotanist colleague Ellie Sattler meet with an EPA official to discuss the attacks, but are abruptly whisked away by billionaire John Hammond, the founder of bioengineering firm InGen, for a weekend visit to a "biological preserve" he has established on the remote island of Isla Nublar.
+Evidence points to Procompsognathus, an extinct dinosaur.
+Paleontologist Alan Grant and his paleobotanist colleague Ellie Sattler meet with an EPA official to discuss the attacks, but are abruptly whisked away by billionaire John Hammond, the founder of bioengineering firm InGen, for a weekend visit to a biological preserve he has established on the remote island of Isla Nublar.

-The "preserve" is a cover for the construction of "Jurassic Park", a theme park showcasing living dinosaurs recreated using ancient DNA found in the blood inside insects that were fossilized and preserved in amber.
+The preserve is a cover for the construction of "Jurassic Park", a theme park showcasing living dinosaurs recreated using ancient DNA found in the blood inside insects that were fossilized and preserved in amber.
 Gaps in the genetic code were filled in with reptilian, avian, or amphibian DNA.
-To control breeding, all of the park's specimens are raised as females with a genetic flaw that makes them lysine deficient and unable to survive outside captivity.
+To control breeding, the park's specimens are raised as females with a genetic flaw that makes them lysine deficient and unable to survive outside captivity.

 The recent attacks have made Hammond's investors skittish.
-Hammond requests that Grant and Sattler tour the park and endorse it ahead of the park's opening.
+Hammond requests that Grant and Sattler tour the park and endorse it.
 They are joined by mathematician and chaos theorist Ian Malcolm, and a lawyer representing the investors, Donald Gennaro, both of whom are pessimistic about the park.
-Malcolm, consulted before the park's creation, is emphatic that it will collapse.
 Hammond also invites his grandchildren, Tim and Alexis 'Lex' Murphy, to join the tour.
-The park staff present comprise senior engineer John Arnold, biotechnologist Henry Wu, game warden Robert Muldoon, PR director Ed Regis, chief programmer Dennis Nedry, veterinarian Harding, and several laborers.
+The park staff comprise senior engineer John Arnold, biotechnologist Henry Wu, game warden Robert Muldoon, PR director Ed Regis, chief programmer Dennis Nedry, veterinarian Harding, and several laborers.

-While touring the park, Grant finds a Velociraptor eggshell, seemingly proving Malcolm's assertion that the dinosaurs are breeding against the geneticists' design.
-Grant deduces that using frog DNA to fill gaps in the dinosaurs' genetic code resulted in an environment that was conducive to dichogamy, causing some of the female dinosaurs to become males and establish a breeding population.
+While touring the park, Grant finds a Velociraptor eggshell, seemingly proving Malcolm's assertion that the dinosaurs are breeding.
+Grant deduces that using frog DNA to fill gaps in the dinosaurs' genetic code resulted in an environment that was conducive to dichogamy; some of the female dinosaurs became males and established a breeding population.
 The park's automated tally system failed to account for the newborns, having been programmed to allow operators to input the expected number of dinosaurs.

 Nedry, angered by Hammond refusing to pay him for months of overwork, commits corporate espionage for Lewis Dodgson, an employee of InGen's rival, Biosyn.
-Activating a backdoor he wrote into the park's software, he disables the security systems and steals frozen embryos for the park's fifteen dinosaur species.
+Activating a backdoor he wrote into the park's software, he disables the security systems and steals frozen embryos for the park's dinosaur species.
 Attempting to rendezvous with Dodgson's agent, he becomes lost due to a tropical storm.
-Nedry's sabotage disables the electric fences around the park's enclosures, allowing most of the dinosaurs to escape.
+Nedry's sabotage disables the electric fences around the park's enclosures.
 He is killed by a Dilophosaurus during his attempted escape.